pgmoneta/pgmoneta/doc/TEST.md

 * **postgres log:** `/tmp/pgmoneta-test/pg_log/`, the log level is set to debug5 and has the application name (**pgmoneta**) shown in the log.
 * **code coverage reports:** `/tmp/pgmoneta-test/coverage/`

+If you need to create a directory runtime, create it under `/tmp/pgmoneta-test/base/`, which also contains `backup/`, `restore/`, `conf` and `workspace/`.
+Base directory will be cleaned up after tests are done.
+In `tscommon.h` you will find `TEST_BASE_DIR` and other global variables holding corresponding directories, fetched from environment variables.

 **Cleanup**

 `<PATH_TO_PGMONETA>/pgmoneta/test/check.sh clean` will remove the testing directory and the built image.
 If you are using docker, chances are it eats your disk space secretly, in that case consider cleaning up using `docker system prune --volume`.
 Use with caution though as it nukes all the docker volumes.

+**Port**

+By default, the pod exposes port 6432 for pgmoneta to connect to.
+This can be changed by `export PGMONETA_TEST_PORT=<your-port>` before running `check.sh`.

 ### Adding wal-related testcases